1st/python-on-macos/VSCode.md

 Download and install VS Code from [code.visualstudio.com](https://code.visualstudio.com) and then follow instructions below about how to configure it to be really useful for you.

+## Install extensions

+- [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - checks your Python and Markdown files on typos.
+Nice to have

 ## Configure VS Code for Python

 ## Basic setup of the editor